 Gonorrhoea is a bacterial sexually transmitted infection (STI).

-Around half of women and 1 in 10 men with genital gonorrhoea won’t have any obvious signs or symptoms.
+Around half of people with a vulva and 1 in 10 people with a penis with genital gonorrhoea won’t have any obvious signs or symptoms.

 You might notice the following:

 - An unusual vaginal discharge which may be thin or watery, yellow or green.